get-got/discord-downloader-go/README.md

 ## Settings / Configuration Guide
 > I tried to make the configuration as user friendly as possible, though you still need to follow proper JSON syntax (watch those commas).
 All settings specified below labeled `[DEFAULTS]` will use default values if missing from the settings file, and those labeled `[OPTIONAL]` will not be used if missing from the settings file.

+When initially launching the bot it will create a default settings file if you do not create your own `settings.json` beforehand.
+All JSON settings follow camelCase format.

+### Settings Examples
 The following example is for a Bot Application _(using a token)_, bound to 1 channel.

 This setup exempts many options so they will use default values _(see below)_.
 It shows the bare minimum required settings for the bot to function.

-When initially launching the bot it will create a default settings file if you do not create your own `settings.json` beforehand.

 `Example - Barebones settings.json:`
 ```javascript
 {